brevzin/cpp_proposals/4259_div_floor/div-floor.md

 Of course, the ones that explicitly provide a rounding mode are longer than the other options — although the relative margin of difference goes down if the variable names are longer than a single character.
 But the enum allows for, and arguably even forces, clearer names.

-I think clearer names are more valuable than terser names for these functions — especially for these more rarer used rounding modes.
+I think clearer names are more valuable than terser names for these functions — especially for these more rarely used rounding modes.

 ## Floor and Ceiling as Rounding Modes

 If we have an enumeration for the rounding modes, what should we call the rounding mode equivalents of the operations `div_floor` and `div_ceil`?

 I've been arguing that the _operations_ should be named `floor` and `ceil`, since that's what people will search for.
 Floor and ceiling are the names of those operations.
 But they aren't necessarily rounding _modes_ — rounding mode is more like "toward zero" or "up."
-This is the same naming distinct that Julia makes: `fld` and `cld` for the operations but `RoundDown` and `RoundUp` for the rounding mode.
+This is the same naming distinction that Julia makes: `fld` and `cld` for the operations but `RoundDown` and `RoundUp` for the rounding mode.
 It's this question of mode that explains why there shouldn't be an enumerator for `rounding::euclid` — that's not a rounding mode, that's a different algorithm.

 I think the three pairs that make sense are: